What Is the Sixteenth Amendment?

-The 16th Amendment was ratified on February 3, 1913.
-It states that Congress has the right to levy taxes on income of any kind.
-The tax is imposed without any regard for demographics and also without distributing it among states.
+The 16th Amendment, which was ratified on February 3, 1913, grants Congress the authority to impose taxes on all forms of income without regard for demographics and without apportionment among states.

-The Sixteenth Amendment of the United States Constitution was vital in making the federal government extremely powerful in the 20th century.
-It vested power to the government, allowing it to develop the income tax for the whole country.
+The 16th Amendment transferred power to the federal government in the 20th century.
+It allowed the government to collect income tax from the whole country.

-The income tax became the federal government’s most significant source of acquiring revenue.
-Unlike in the nineteenth century, when the government got most of its revenue mainly from excises, duties, and imposts.
+The income tax became the federal government’s most significant source of revenue.
+Previously, in the nineteenth century, the government got most of its revenue from excises, duties, and imports.

-The Sixteenth Amendment was one of the early twentieth-century amendments that were promoted by Progressives.
+The 16th Amendment was one of the early twentieth-century amendments promoted by Progressives.

-It brought changes to a ruling that the Supreme Court had made in 1895.
-The ruling had made income tax all over the country unattainable.
+It brought changes to a ruling that the Supreme Court had made in 1895, which had made federal income tax unattainable.

 Comprehending the Sixteenth Amendment

-After Congress approved a joint resolution calling in July of 1909, the amendment was ratified in Alabama after one month.
+After Congress approved a joint resolution in July of 1909, the amendment was ratified in the state of Alabama one month later.

 However, it would only come into effect after it was approved in New Mexico, Delaware, and Wyoming.
-The states approved, and the Sixteenth Amendment of the United States Constitution was ratified in 1913 on February 3rd.
+The states approved it, and the Sixteenth Amendment of the United States Constitution was ratified in 1913 on February 3rd.

 In the same year, 1913, the federal government levied the first permanent income tax.

-Several brackets were involved in the first income tax schedule.
+Several brackets were involved in the first income tax rules.
 The tax rates were 1 percent up to $20,000 income, and for income that was over $500,000, it was 6 percent.

-The federal government was able to raise a total amount of $28.3 million.
+The federal government raised a total amount of $28.3 million in 1913.

 Federal Government’s Income Tax Before the Sixteenth Amendment Was Enacted

-Before the Sixteenth Amendment, a federal income tax was imposed by Congress, and shortly afterward, the Internal Revenue Service was established.
+Before the Sixteenth Amendment, there was a federal income tax that Congress imposed, and shortly afterward, the Internal Revenue Service was established.

-The tax was as follows, three percent for people who earned over $800 annually and 5 percent for those who made over $10,000.
+The tax was three percent for people who earned over $800 annually and 5 percent for those who made over $10,000 annually.

 Supreme Court challenge

-In 1894, Charles Pollock challenged Congress in court after it wanted to impose an additional federal income tax of 2 percent for earnings over $4,000.
-Pollock won after the Supreme Court ruled in favor of him, and the tax was suspended.
+In 1894, Charles Pollock challenged Congress in the Supreme Court after it wanted to impose an additional federal income tax of 2 percent for earnings over $4,000.
+Pollock won after the Supreme Court ruled in his favor, and the tax was suspended.

 Article I, Section 2, Clause 3 of the United States Constitution influenced the reasoning behind the ruling.
 In terms of the United States Constitutional law, a direct tax is a tax imposed on a property through ownership.

-Pollock had ten shares of a company known as the Farmers’ Loan and Trust, dividends, and property rent.
+Pollock had ten shares in a company known as the Farmers’ Loan and Trust.
+He also had dividends and property rent.
 Therefore the description of direct taxation applied to Pollock’s situation.

 Tariffs and the cost of living